davidk/PanaPIR/README.md

 # Panasonic PIR breakout board

 This is a Panasonic PIR breakout board.
-It breaks out the sensor onto 0.1"/2.54mm pitch headers, for use with a solderless breadboard.
+It breaks out their TO-5 sensors onto 0.1"/2.54mm pitch headers, for use with a solderless breadboard.

 Here is what it looks like currently: